 From Our Files: Moments from Hawai‘i’s Past–June Edition

-A look back at Honolulu from June 1930 to 1985.
-Stories taken from the archives of Paradise of the Pacific and HONOLULU Magazine.
+A look back at Honolulu from 1948 to 2003.
+Stories taken from the archives of the Paradise of the Pacific and HONOLULU Magazine.

 In 1888, King Kalākaua issued a royal charter, commissioning a magazine.
 Then titled Paradise of the Pacific, this publication became HONOLULU Magazine, making it the oldest magazine west of the Mississippi.